 Historically the colour for boy’s baby clothes, pink has experienced a complicated relationship with men’s fashion over the past century.
-Traditionally pigeon-holed as a girly-hue, and the reserve of Barbies and party frocks, since the millennium pink has enjoyed a comeback, from preppy polo shirts to full suits.
+Traditionally pigeon-holed as a girly hue, solidly the reserve of Barbies or party frocks, pink has since enjoyed a huge comeback.
+‘Millennial pink’ is now one of the hottest colours to wear no matter your gender expression, from preppy polo shirts to full suits and even Hublot watches.

 Here, we’ll be explaining the dos and don’ts of this shade and suggest how it can be woven into even the most unexpected of ensembles.

 For the uninitiated, the easiest foray into wearing pink is via shirting.
 Sensational as part of a business kit, a pale pink shirt with a charcoal suit looks fresh and offers a change from the standard white or blue shirt.
 If you err on the conservative side of dressing, tone it down with a subtly patterned tie that’s complementary to your suit – think grey paisley or stripes.

 Beyond a work setting, a pink chambray shirt is a great match with blue jeans.
 Appropriate for a casual weeknight dinner or after-work drinks, pair your shirt with plain white sneakers or loafers for a dressed-down but chic look.
 In terms of styling, wear it in a French tuck (tucking only the front of your shirt into your jeans) and flick back the cuffs.

 RELATED: How To Tuck Your Shirt The Right Way